Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum states and density matrix: From open quantum systems and quantum optics to HBAR radiation

-Initially, for these laser-related applications, a semiclassical approach was used: a quantum treatment of the atoms combined with a classical picture for the laser field, along the lines of the simple model described in Sec.~\ref{sec:QOptics-interactions}.
+Initially, for the laser-related applications, a semiclassical approach was used: a quantum treatment of the atoms combined with a classical picture for the laser field, along the lines of the simple model described in Sec.~\ref{sec:QOptics-interactions}.
 But in the early 1960s, Glauber~\cite{Glauber_laser_1964} pointed out that only a fully quantum-mechanical description would be reliable, requiring the development of a density matrix for the laser electromagnetic field.
 In a sequence of seminal papers~\cite{Scully-Lamb-rho_1964,Scully-Lamb-rho_1965}, this problem was solved for the reduced density matrix of the single-mode laser field under a specific set of assumptions (see below), leading to the first laser master equation, whose diagonal elements are given by

 in terms of the optical parameters $\alpha$, $\beta$, and $\gamma$, known as the linear gain, saturation, and loss respectively.
 In the Scully-Lamb master equation, while the most interesting elements are the diagonal ones, ${\rho}_{n,n} $, its more general form also includes off-diagonal elements~\cite{Scully-Lamb-rho_1964,Scully-Lamb-rho_1965}.
 This equation relies on several assumptions that make it useful and versatile even beyond lasers, but not universal.
 More generally, the master equations for laser systems comprise a vast topic in quantum optics~\cite{scullybook,meystrebook}.
-Among the assumptions leading to the master equation~(\ref{eq:master_equation_Scully-Lamb_diagonal}) are the two-level atom model and electromagnetic coupling of Section~\ref{sec:QOptics-interactions}, the injection of atoms at a specific rate, the particular use of the optical parameters above, and a Markovian approximation (memoryless property): the future evolution is solely determined by its current state.
-This master equation is further described in the next section, where it is generalized to be used in specific spacetime backgrounds in the presence of black holes.
+Among the assumptions leading to the master equation~(\ref{eq:master_equation_Scully-Lamb_diagonal}) are: \begin{itemize} \item the two-level atom model and electromagnetic coupling of Section~\ref{sec:QOptics-interactions}, with interaction Hamiltonian~(\ref{eq:multimode-interaction-QO}) and associated probabilities; \item the injection of atoms at a specific rate; \item the particular use of the optical parameters $\alpha$, $\beta$, and $\gamma$; \item and a Markovian approximation (memoryless property): the future evolution is solely determined by its current state. \end{itemize} This master equation is further described in the next section, where it is generalized to be used in specific spacetime backgrounds in the presence of black holes.

 The Scully-Lamb laser model, with Eq.~(\ref{eq:master_equation_Scully-Lamb_diagonal}), in addition to leading to a deeper understanding of this technology, has generated a vast literature of research in: quantum optics and open quantum systems (for example~\cite {Carmichael_1974, Gea-Banacloche_1997, Arkhipov-etal_PT-symmetry, Minganti-etal_L-collapse}, and references therein); Bose-Einstein condensates (BEC) as ``atom laser'' analogs~\cite{BEC-laser-analog_DeGiorgio-Scully-1970, BEC-laser-analog_Scully-1999, BEC-laser-analog_Scully-etal-2000, BEC-laser-analog_Scully-etal-2022}; and black hole physics (as further discussed in this review article)~\cite{Scully_2018_HBAR}.
 The terms in Eq.~(\ref{eq:master_equation_Scully-Lamb_diagonal}) describe probability flows between the photon occupation number $n$ and the adjacent numbers $(n-1)$ and $(n+1)$, having a structural form